 To separate yourself from any negative emotions you need to first accept the presence of such emotions.
 Once you are aware of your negative feeling you can then try to move away from them.

-Learning to let go and avoid petty conflicts can help you enhance your relationship and focus more at the healthy aspects of your marriage.
+Learning to let go and avoid petty conflicts can help you enhance your relationship and focus more on the healthy aspects of your marriage.

 With some action items in place, the real “heavy lifting” begins.
-Healthy individuals learn to “amend their ways” and move in a direction that minimizes the potential for additional pain and brokenness.
+Healthy individuals learn to “mend their ways” and move in a direction that minimizes the potential for additional pain and brokenness.

 If we know it will hurt someone else, we should have the ability to steer clear of the damaging activity in the future.

 Communicating your feelings in a clear, non-confrontational way is vital before you can learn to forgive your partner.
-Similarly listen to your partner and try to understand what led them to making a mistake.
+Similarly, listen to your partner and try to understand what led them to make a mistake.

 Allow them a chance to explain themselves and take responsibility for their actions.
 This process of give and take is required in every relationship.